syorito-hatsuki/bluemap-advanced-marker/README.md

 * `bluemapadvancedmarker.listall`

 ## Custom icons
 If you want to add your own icons, add the following line to `./config/bam/config.json`.
-New icons can be use same time after file saved
+New icons can be used same time after the file saved
 ```json5
 {
     "icons": {